ajcastro/Optimum.IO/README.md

-# Optimum.IO
-Official Website

-Optimum.IO™ is an IT solutions provider startup founded by [Arjon Jason A. Castro](https://github.com/ajcastro) on year 2017.
+__Optimum.IO™__ is an IT solutions provider startup owned and founded by [Arjon Jason A. Castro](https://github.com/ajcastro) on year 2017.
 Its products and services ranges from websites development, web applications and mobile applications, providing clients with an up-to-date technology, making them more productive and efficient in their daily transactions and operations.